venkata-sainadh/Restaurant-Management-System/README.md

 *
 # File Structure

-* index.html: The main HTML file that serves as the entry point for the restaurant management system.
+- `index.html`: The main HTML file that serves as the entry point for the restaurant management system.
-*style.css: The CSS file that contains the styles and layout for the user interface.
+- `style.css` : The CSS file that contains the styles and layout for the user interface.
-*script.js: The JavaScript file that handles user interactions and performs actions such as adding, editing, and deleting menu items, managing reservations, and generating reports.

 # Usage